publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schIII/m__us_usc_t15_s1681b.md

     1997—Subsec. (b)(4).
 [Pub.
 L. 105–107][/us/pl/105/107] added par.
 (4).

     1996—[Pub.
-L. 104–208][/us/pl/104/208], §§ 2403(a), 2404(a)(1), designated existing provisions as subsec. (a) and inserted heading, substituted “Subject to subsection (c) of this section, any consumer reporting agency” for “A consumer reporting agency” in introductory provisions, added subpars.
+L. 104–208][/us/pl/104/208], §§ 2403(a), 2404(a)(1), designated existing provisions as subsec. (a) and inserted heading, substituted “Subject to subsection (c), any consumer reporting agency” for “A consumer reporting agency” in introductory provisions, added subpars.
 (E) and (F) of par.
 (3), and struck out former subpar.
 (E) of par.
 (3) which read as follows: “otherwise has a legitimate business need for the information in connection with a business transaction involving the consumer.”

     Subsec. (b).
 [Pub.
 L. 104–208, § 2403(b)][/us/pl/104/208/s2403/b], added subsec. (b).